 Plant patents protect new varieties of plants reproduced through sexually reproductive methods or genetically modified plants.
 The patent is good for 20 years from the time it was filed and can be renewed for an additional 20 years if you pay a maintenance fee to keep it active.
 Plants are not eligible for utility patents like inventions are; however, they can be protected by design patents if they have ornamental value, such as decorative flowers on a plant (think roses).

-A patent troll is a company that buys patents and then tries to enforce them against companies that have nothing to do with the original invention.
-These companies usually buy patents at cheap prices and then use them in lawsuits against businesses that actually make products.
+A patent buyer, sometimes called a patent troll, is a company that buys patents and then tries to enforce them against companies that have nothing to do with the original invention.
+These companies arbitrage the value of patents that can’t be enforced due to litigation costs and the royalties that would have to be paid to the patent owners.